 At a collective level too, there were disagreements over how the joint residents' fund was spent.
 It was particularly galling to find their attempts to improve their quality of life being thwarted by the different ambitions of their founder, and his supporters when, for instance, money they had raised for specific improvements, was suddenly transferred, by the trustees, to other Cheshire Homes without their knowledge or consent.
-An ex-resident recalled occasions of this happening around 1957 and 1958 (Harding, [interview] 1987).
+An exresident recalled occasions of this happening around 1957 and 1958 (Harding, [interview] 1987).
 At other times the Trustees had argued with them to be more charitable with their funds (Patients Welfare Committee, minutes, 30 June 1957).
-Such occurrences were regular reminders of their dependence and relative powerlessness.
+Such occurrences regular were their dependence and relative reminders of powerlessness.